You Are What You Drive

 Subtle German piece on the E32 vs W126

 BMW’s E32 7 Series arrived in 1986.
 A year later, the 750iL dropped: Germany’s first postwar V12 sedan, and a shot straight at Stuttgart.
 The effect was immediate and deeply personal.
-The head of Mercedes-Benz was furious—caught flat-footed by Munich’s boldness, and by how much ground BMW covered in a single move.
+Mercedes-Benz was caught flat-footed by Munich’s boldness, and by how much ground BMW covered in a single move.

 1988 BMW 750iL

-Mercedes, with the W140’s development nearing completion, went into crisis mode.
-Deadlines were pushed back a year or more.
-Mercedes delayed its new S-Class by nearly two years, pushing a 1989 debut all the way to 1991.
-The reason was clear: Stuttgart refused to show up without an answer to BMW’s Zwölfzylinder.
-The response was all-hands: an all-new 6.0-liter M120 V12, plus hasty reengineering of nearly every major system.
-The cost ballooned past 1.5 billion Deutsche Marks.
+With the W140’s development nearly finished, Stuttgart abruptly shifted into crisis mode.
+Deadlines slipped by a year or more, and the planned 1989 debut was pushed all the way to 1991.
+The reason was obvious: Mercedes refused to arrive without a direct counter to BMW’s Zwölfzylinder.
+The scramble was total, with an all-new 6.0-liter M120 V12 and rapid reengineering of almost every major system.
+Costs surged past 1.5 billion Deutsche Marks.

 Early W140 prototy—I mean Lexus LS400

-The consequences were real.
-Instead of launching in 1989—alongside the Lexus LS400, whose design whispered corporate espionage—the new S-Class arrived five years after the E32 and four years after the 750iL.
-For Mercedes dealers, it was agonizing to watch rival innovations pass them by: Toyota’s obsessive refinement, BMW’s headline-grabbing technology, Jaguar’s XJ40, even incremental advances from Cadillac and Lincoln.
-The S-Class had always been the future; now, for the first time, it was playing catch-up.
+The consequences were immediate.
+Instead of launching in 1989 alongside the Lexus LS400, whose design hinted at corporate espionage, the new S-Class appeared five years after the E32 and four years after the 750iL.
+For Mercedes dealers, it was painful to watch rival innovations pass them by: Toyota’s obsessive refinement, BMW’s headline-grabbing technology, Jaguar’s XJ40, and even incremental advances from Cadillac and Lincoln.
+The S-Class had always been the future.
+For the first time, it was playing catch-up.

 Early tests of the W140 against the E32 were far from definitive

-But the brief had only subtly changed: retake the crown instead of just keeping it.
+The brief had shifted only slightly.
+The goal was now to retake the crown, not simply defend it.
 By late 1987, the design was locked.
-When the W140 debuted in 1991, it was heavier, more complex, and more expensive than any Mercedes before it—engineered to make even Munich’s breakthrough feel like old news.
+When the W140 debuted in 1991, it was heavier, more complex, and more expensive than any Mercedes before it.
+It was built to make Munich’s breakthrough feel like old news.

 Continue reading “Mercedes W140: The Last Heirloom Luxury Car”